 Most of what we know about the Kuiper Belt comes from ground-based telescopes and the Hubble Space Telescope.
 Only one spacecraft has visited the Kuiper Belt.
-NASA’s New Horizons flew past Pluto in July 2015 – sending back the first clear, close-up images of the tiny world—and is now on its way to a Jan.
-1, 2019 flyby of 2014 MU69.
-This flyby will be the most distant in the history of space exploration, a billion miles beyond Pluto.
+NASA’s New Horizons flew past Pluto in July 2015 – sending back the first clear, close-up images of the tiny world.
+On Jan.
+1, 2019, the spacecraft flew by a Kuiper Belt object later named Arrokoth.

 The Kuiper Belt is named for astronomer Gerard Kuiper, who published a scientific paper in 1951 that speculated about objects beyond Pluto.
 Kuiper's work didn't actually predict the populations of objects we observe in the region named for him, or, crucially, their relationship with Neptune.
 But he and his ideas were well-known among astronomers such that the general idea of the belt came to be attributed to him.
 Astronomer Kenneth Edgeworth also briefly mentioned objects beyond Pluto in papers he published in the 1940s, and thus the region is sometimes referred to as the Edgeworth-Kuiper Belt.
 Other astronomers also speculated that there might be undiscovered icy bodies beyond Neptune, but none were confirmed until 1992.

 Two moons of the giant planets are thought to potentially be objects originally from the Kuiper Belt that became captured long ago.
-Neptune's largest moon Triton was visited by NASA's Voyager 2 spacecraft in 1989, while Phoebe, a small outer moon of Saturn, was visited by NASA's Cassini spacecraft on 2004.
+Neptune's largest moon Triton was visited by NASA's Voyager 2 spacecraft in 1989, while Phoebe, a small outer moon of Saturn, was visited by NASA's Cassini spacecraft in 2004.
 Both of these potential captured Kuiper Belt objects orbit their planets in a direction opposite of the other moons and the planet's rotation, which is a strong indication that they likely were captured objects that strayed too close to the planets.Notable Explorers